Does Jamaica accept US dollars? Can you use American money in Jamaica while shopping or touring?

 Local Taxi Travel Tips

-There are two kinds of taxis:
+There are two main types of taxis in Jamaica:

-• Do you take US dollars?
+• Do you accept US dollars?

 Pros and Cons of Using US Dollars in Jamaica